 Legal Research Center is Open

 The Legal Research Center is OPEN with limited hours during the Fall 2020 semester for silent, socially distanced study space.
-Seat reservations are required to use the space.
-The 2nd and 3rd floor galleries in the law school are also available for study space and may be reserved through the same system.
+Seat reservations ARE required to use the space, BUT you can make a reservation immediately upon arriving in the LRC (assuming there are available seats).
+The 2nd and 3rd floor galleries in the law school are also available for study space.

 The LRC has 60-day access keys for the Bluebook Online.
 If you would like online access to the Bluebook, please email Joan Mazuchowski (firstname.lastname@example.org).

 For the safety of faculty, staff, and students, the Legal Research Center’s stacks will be closed to browsing and borrowing of physical items will be suspended.
 Faculty, Law Review, or students performing research projects approved by a Faculty member may request that an exception to this policy be made through an e-mail to email@example.com.
 Staff will wear masks and gloves when handling library materials and materials will be quarantined for at least 72 hours after use.
 Due to the number of libraries that are still closed and the extra processing time and mail time required for materials due to COVID, please request materials early in the semester.

 Course Reserves and Study Aids

 The LRC is working with faculty to provide access to as many course reserve materials as possible electronically.
 Faculty may request access to electronic course reserve materials for their classes and LRC staff will work with them to provide that material if possible.
 Requests for digitization will only be processed if they are from faculty.
 If you have any questions about course reserves, please email Margaret DeFelice at firstname.lastname@example.org.

 We have subscribed to both Aspen/Wolters-Kluwer eBooks and West Academic Study Aids databases in order to provide online access to many of our study guide resources.
 For information on them, as well as other available course reserves, see our Course Reserves library guide.